allanreda/myldretid-kbh.dk/README.md

 The first thing that becomes apparent when looking at the plot is how the larger residuals, both negative and positive ones, appear on the larger predicted values.
 When looking at the lower predicted values, no major residuals are present, but as we move above 120, some large residuals occur.
 As with the morning model, this suggests that the model's uncertainty increases when predicting higher travel times.
 The ability to forecast high travel times is one of the most important features of this tool.
 Therefore, this is certainly something worth monitoring as data grows, and try to improve in the future.

 ## IAC (Terraform)
-The GCP infrastructure is fully managed with Terraform, to ensure that it stays consistent and reproducible, across both dev and prod environments.
-This is especially important since both the dev and prod infrastructure lives within the same Google Cloud project.
-Differences between them are the suffix of the created ressources, which are based on the Terraform workspace in use (which are either 'dev' or 'prod').
+The GCP infrastructure is fully managed with Terraform to ensure that it stays consistent and reproducible across both dev and prod environments.
+This is especially important since both the dev and prod infrastructure live within the same Google Cloud project.
+The primary difference between them is the suffix of the created resources, which are based on the Terraform workspace in use (which are either 'dev' or 'prod').
 Example:
 ```
 repository_id = "myldretid-kbh-${terraform.workspace}"
 ```